-In honor of Cos Barnes, the Weymouth Center for the Arts & Humanities is offering an annual merit-based fellowship for one North Carolina writer.
+In honor of Cos Barnes, the Weymouth Center for the Arts & Humanities offers an annual merit-based fellowship for one North Carolina writer.

-Cos Barnes, a talented writer and former chair of the Writers-in-Residence Program, was dedicated to Weymouth’s writers and poets.
+Cos Barnes, a talented writer and former chair of Weymouth’s Residency Program, was dedicated to its writers and poets.

 The recipient will be awarded a one-week residency at Weymouth and a $500.00 stipend.